ThoughtWorksInc/DeepLearning.scala/README.md

 `scala.async` does not make things better, because `scala.async` will [produce a compiler error](https://github.com/scala/async/blob/master/src/test/scala/scala/async/neg/NakedAwait.scala#L104) for every `await` in a `try` statement.

 Fortunately, you can get rid of all those concepts if you switch to `stateless-future`.
-There is no `catcher` implicit parameter in `flatMap` or `map` in Stateless Futures, nor `onFailure` nor `recover` method at all.
+There is neither `catcher` implicit parameter in `flatMap` or `map` in Stateless Futures, nor `onFailure` nor `recover` method at all.
 You just simply `try`, and things get done.
 See [the examples](https://github.com/Atry/stateless-future-test/blob/2.10.x/test/src/test/scala/com/qifun/statelessFuture/test/run/exceptions/ExceptionsSpec.scala#L62) to learn that.

 ### Tail Call Optimization